AprilBrother/wiki.aprbrother/src/en/AB_BLE_Gateway_V4.md

 ## Features

+- Ethernet and Wi-Fi Connectivity
 - Support WebSocket/HTTP/MQTT protocol
 - External antenna for BLE
 - Reads multiple BLE devices in the same time and upload to remote server
+- User-Friendly Configuration Tool: The Gateway comes with a user-friendly configuration tool that provides a graphical interface for easy setup.

 ## How it works ##